pyodide/pyodide/README.md

   </a>
 </div>

+Python with the scientific stack, compiled to WebAssembly.

 [![Build Status](https://circleci.com/gh/pyodide/pyodide.png)](https://circleci.com/gh/pyodide/pyodide)
 [![Documentation Status](https://readthedocs.org/projects/pyodide/badge/?version=latest)](https://pyodide.readthedocs.io/?badge=latest)

-Python with the scientific stack, compiled to WebAssembly.

 ## What is Pyodide?

+Pyodide may be used in any context where you want to run Python inside a web browser.

 Pyodide brings the Python 3.8 runtime to the browser via WebAssembly, along with the Python scientific stack including NumPy, Pandas, Matplotlib, SciPy, and